javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/9-check-login/task.md

 Please use nested `if` blocks.
 Mind the overall readability of the code.

-Hint:
-1. passing an empty input to a prompt returns an empty string `''`.
+Hint:  passing an empty input to a prompt returns an empty string `''`.
 Pressing `key:ESC` during a prompt returns `null`.
-2. You should use || that we will see in detail on the next chapter.
-Here some info: in classical programming, the logical OR is meant to manipulate boolean values only.
-If any of its arguments are true, it returns true, otherwise it returns false.

 [demo]